 Short on time?
 Make these in the microwave instead.
 Simply heat them on high for 90-120 seconds, until cooked through.

-- I recommend using rolled oats for this recipe instead of other types of oats like instant oats or steel cut oats.
+- For best results I recommend using rolled oats instead of other types of oats like instant oats, quick-cooking oats, or steel cut oats.

-- I recommend using unflavoured, vanilla or chocolate protein powder when making this recipe.
+- I recommend using unflavoured protein powder, vanilla protein powder or chocolate protein powder when making these protein baked oats.

-- I recommend using smooth nut butter rather than crunchy nut butter for this oatmeal recipe.
+- I recommend using smooth nut butter rather than crunchy nut butter.

 How to store:

-Store these baked oats in the fridge for up to 5 days.
-If your ramekins don't come with a lid I recommend using these silicone covers when storing them in the fridge.
+Store these protein baked oats in the fridge for up to 5 days.
+If your ramekins don't come with a lid I recommend covering them with silicone covers or plastic wrap when storing them in the fridge.
 Simply heat them for a few seconds in the microwave when you are ready to eat them.

 Yes, this baked oats recipe can be stored in a freezer-safe container and frozen for up to 3 months.
 When you're ready to eat it, thaw out the frozen oatmeal in the fridge and then reheat it in the microwave or oven.

-A few of my favorite protein powders are:
+A few of my favourite protein powders are:

 Nuzest protein powder – this is both vegan and gluten free